xubingyue/avocadodb/Documentation/Books/Manual/Administration/Encryption/README.md

 ## Encryption keys

-The Encryption feature of ArangoDB requires a single 32-byte key per server.
+The Encryption feature of AvocadoDB requires a single 32-byte key per server.
 It is recommended to use a different key for each server (when operating in a cluster configuration).
 Make sure to protect these keys!